EPCCed/APT-python4hpc/lectures/03/README.md

 - Allows function code to run concurrently with other threads executing Python or Numba code (either the same compiled function, or another one)

-- Numba handles thread safety `within` function, but when using `nogil=True`, programmer has to consider possible consistency, synchronization, race condition, etc. issues due to wider concurrency
+- Have to consider thread safety (consistency, synchronization, race condition, etc.)

 ---